-The Opprace Checker Utility 302

-cuments With the Mysqlsh Command Interface

-cuments With theimport Command

-presentations of BSON Data Types

-ema Dump Utility, and Table Dump Utility

-and Tables

-Itility

-pnostics Utility

-agnostics Utility

-use the util global object, which util global object provides the f • .
-The

-checkForServerUpgrade() An upgrade checker utility that enables you to verify whether My server instances are ready for upgrade.
-See Section 11.1, "Upgr Checker Utility".

-importJSON() A JSON import utility that enables you to import JSON documen a MySQL Server collection or table.
-See Section 11.2, "JSON In Utility".

-exportTable() A table export utility that exports a MySQL relational table into a file, which can then be uploaded into a table on a target MySQL using MySQL Shell's parallel table import utility, or to import data different application, or as a light-weight logical backup for a sing table.
-See Section 11.3, "Table Export Utility". server a to a

-importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
-Se Section 11.4, "Parallel Table Import Utility". е

-dumpInstance(), dumpSchemas(), dumpTables() An instance dump utility, schema dump utility, and table dump utility that can export all schemas, a selected schema, or selected table and views, from a MySQL instance into an Oracle Cloud Infrastr Object Storage bucket or a set of local files.
-See Section 11.5, "I Dump Utility, Schema Dump Utility, and Table Dump Utility". les ucture

-loadDump() A dump loading utility that can import schemas dumped using M Shell's instance dump utility and schema dump utility into a MyS instance.
+checkForServerUpgrade() An upgrade checker utility that enables you to verify whether MySQL server instances are ready for upgrade.
+See Section 11.1, "Upgrade Checker Utility". importJSON() A JSON import utility that enables you to import JSON documents to a MySQL Server collection or table.
+See Section 11.2, "JSON Import Utility". exportTable() A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a target MySQL server using MySQL Shell's parallel table import utility, or to import data to a different application, or as a light-weight logical backup for a single data table.
+See Section 11.3, "Table Export Utility". importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
+See Section 11.4, "Parallel Table Import Utility". dumpInstance(), dumpSchemas(), dumpTables() An instance dump utility, schema dump utility, and table dump utility that can export all schemas, a selected schema, or selected tables and views, from a MySQL instance into an Oracle Cloud Infrastructure Object Storage bucket or a set of local files.
+See Section 11.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility". loadDump() A dump loading utility that can import schemas dumped using MySQL Shell's instance dump utility and schema dump utility into a MySQL instance.
 See Section 11.6, "Dump Loading Utility".